 - 1 tbsp.
 Coriander seeds / Daniya

 - ½ to 1 tsp. red chilli powder

 - ¼ to ½ tsp kasoori methi

 - Few Coriander leaves chopped

 - Fry tomatoes with salt and turmeric until mushy and soft.
-Add ground powder and garam masala.
+Add ground powder and red chilli powder.

 - Saute until the raw smell vanishes from the tomatoes.

 - Add capsicum.
 Saute for 2 to 3 mins.

 - Stir and cook just for 1 minute.

 - Add chopped coriander leaves.
 Serve kadai paneer with rice or roti.

 How to make kadai paneer recipe – step by step photos